Heterotic Line Bundle Models on Generalized Complete Intersection Calabi Yau Manifolds: Introduction

-However, before we can build phenomenologically interesting heterotic models on gCICY manifolds, we must tackle a few technical challenges.
+However, before we can build heterotic models on gCICY manifolds, we must tackle a few technical challenges.
 The first, and most severe, obstacle to gCICY model building is the determination of the Kähler cone, which is, in particular, required to prove the stability of the vector bundle.
 In other CY constructions, this is under control for Kähler favourable manifolds, so that the $h^{(1,1)}(X)$ Kähler forms arise as restrictions of ambient space forms.
 We will conform with this restriction, which holds in a rather limited fraction of the many classes of gCICY manifolds constructed in Ref.~\cite{Anderson:2015iia}.
 Second, manifolds with low $h^{(1,1)}$ are expected to result in few heterotic line bundle models \cite{Anderson:2013xka,Constantin:2018xkj}.
 In fact, as we will expand on in section \ref{sec:lbmodels}, the vector bundle stability constraints can generically not be solved for $h^{(1,1)}<4$.
 Finally, even assuming Kähler favourability, delineating the Kähler cones becomes increasingly hard with growing codimension, and when the rational constraints defining the gCICY have denominators that are quadratic or higher.
 Thus, it is opportune to restrict to gCICYs of low codimension and where the configuration matrix entries are larger or equal to -1.

-With this motivation, in this paper, we select the two Kähler favourable gCICY manifolds with $h^{(1,1)}=5$ from Ref.~\cite{Anderson:2015iia} and systematically construct heterotic line bundle models on them.
-One of these spaces may also be realised as a CICY, whereas the other is topologically distinct from all CICY realisations.
-We explicitly determine the topological properties of these gCICY, discuss their K\"ahler and Mori cones, and develop the machinery needed to determine the associated line bundle cohomologies.
+With this motivation, in this paper, we select the two Kähler favourable gCICY manifolds with $h^{(1,1)}=5$ from Ref.~\cite{Anderson:2015iia} and systematically construct heterotic line bundle models on them. {One of these spaces, which we denote $X_1$, may also be realised as a CICY, whereas the other, $X_2$ is topologically distinct from all CICY realisations.
+More to the point, $X_2$ is topologically distinct from all CY manifolds that have hitherto been used for heterotic SLM constructions.} We explicitly determine the topological properties of these gCICY, discuss their K\"ahler and Mori cones, and develop the machinery needed to determine the associated line bundle cohomologies.

 Finally, we prove that Wilson line symmetry breaking may be realised in the resulting models.
 Being defined by rational equations, it is in fact non-trivial to determine whether a gCICY manifold is simply connected; tools such as the Lefschetz hyperplane theorem do not apply in this situation \cite{Anderson:2015iia,Berglund:2016yqo}.
 While we will not resolve this matter, and therefor remain agnostic about the full first fundamental group of these gCICYs, we will prove that both manifolds admit a freely acting $\mathbb{Z}_2$-symmetry.
 This leads to two smooth quotient manifolds with non trivial fundamental group that contains a $\mathbb{Z}_2$ component, and which thus allow Wilson line breaking of a GUT $SU(5)$ group to $SU(3)\times SU(2) \times U(1)$.
 We then proceed to scan over line bundle model configurations with increasing charges, finding in total about 130 heterotic standard-like models.